tilde-lab/tilde/README.txt

 Tilde
 =====

-Tilde (or wwwtilda or ~) is an intelligent data organizer for cheminformatics and computational materials science.
+Tilde (aka wwwtilda or ~) is an intelligent data organizer for cheminformatics and computational materials science.

 Warning
 -------